Click Here To Join Our Telegram Channel for FREE daily tutorials!

-Box foods don’t fit too well in a bucket so I use sturdy totes with well fitted lids.
-It is more of a pain to do this with the box foods because you can only see the tops of the box, but it’s better then throwing them away because of a hungry critter.
+Box foods don’t fit too well in a bucket so I use sturdy totes with well-fitted lids.
+It is more of a pain to do this with the box foods because you can only see the tops of the box, but it’s better than throwing them away because of a hungry critter.
 Date the box tops so with a quick glance you can see what’s for dinner that night.

-Step 4: clean up don’t underestimate this.
+Don’t underestimate this.
 Rat mess is considered hazardous due to the risk of nasty diseases that rats carry – and if there has been an infestation you should consider professional cleanup.
-A tyvek suit, respirator and gloves are vital.
+A tyvek suit, respirator, and gloves are vital.
 Contaminated items – including dirty roof insulation – should be bagged up in situ before being removed from the house.
 You may wish to consider an enzyme cleaner – excellent for this kind of work – and also a stain and odor-blocking paint such as Kilz Max to treat woodwork.

 If you never had a problem like this then that’s great.
 If there is a way for them to gain entry though, it will happen though and unless you want to waste food, money and time then I suggest taking the extra time to protect your investment.